Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Global well-posedness for with --noise

 Note that $L^2$-maximal solutions are \emph{unique}.
 Moreover, \eqref{eq:integrability_condition_L_2} ensures that all the integrals and series appearing in \eqref{eq:integral_equation_Navier_Stokes_weak} are well-defined and convergent.

 Next we present the main result of this appendix. \begin{theorem}[Global solutions in 2D] Assume that $d=2$ and that $\Dom\subseteq \R^2$ is an open set, or a compact $d$-dimensional manifold without boundary (e.g.\ the torus $\T^d$).
-Let Assumption \ref{ass:NS_2D} be satisfied.
-Then for each $ u_0\in L^0_{\F_0}(\O;\Ls^2(\Dom)) $ there exists an $L^2$-maximal solution $(u,\sigma)$ to \eqref{eq:Navier_Stokes_appendix} such that $\sigma>0$ a.s.\ and
+Let Assumption \ref{ass:NS_2D} be satisfied and that for all $n\geq 1 $, $ j\in \{1,\dots,d\}$